EthanCLEMENT/News-website/README.md

 ```
 https://www.mamp.info/en/windows/.
 ```
-Once MAMP ( or any other local server ) is be installed, you can copy paste the following URL :
+Once MAMP ( or any other local server ) is installed, you can copy paste the following URL :
 ```
 http://localhost/Project%20IEEE/Homepage.php#
 ```